-I admit my nose is sensitive to smells, but I have read the same comments from other resin casters as well.
-For me, I will NEVER use this resin inside my house or office.
-I will use it inside an enclosed space (like a garage) if I can leave the space, close the doors, and leave for twelve hours or more.
-When working with this resin, I use a NIOSH approved respirator for fumes.
+I will NEVER use this resin inside my house or office.
+Instead, I use it inside an enclosed space (like a garage).
+Then, I leave the garage, close the doors, and don’t reenter for twelve hours or more.
+I always use a NIOSH-approved respirator for fumes when working with this resin.

 2. This resin is not for beginners.

-To make things even harder, polyester casting resin does not mix in a 1:1 or 2:1 formula but instead requires drops of hardener per ounce of resin.
-If you are struggling to get a good mix with larger volumes of hardener mixed into the resin, you are not going to be successful only mixing in a drop or two of hardener into the resin.
+- Polyester casting resin does not mix in a 1:1 or 2:1 formula but instead requires drops of hardener per ounce of resin.
+If you’re struggling to thoroughly mix epoxy resin, you won’t succeed mixing polyester casting resin.

-For beginners, I recommend starting with epoxy resin.
-They are easier to work with and can also get you great resin casting results.
+If you’re a beginner, start with epoxy resin.
+They are easier to work with and you’ll get excellent resin casting results.

 3. You have to start with the end in mind.

-While you can mix a volume of epoxy and use it as you please, polyester casting resin is not that simple.
+While you can mix a volume of epoxy and use it as you please, polyester casting resin isn’t that simple.
 The amount of hardener you add is dependent on the depth of the final casting.
-It seems counterintuitive, but the thinner the casting, the more hardener is needed.
-This is because thin layers are unlikely to generate enough heat to cure so it needs extra hardener.
+It seems counterintuitive, but the thinner the casting, the more hardener you need.
+Thicker castings need fewer drops of hardener.

-Why is this important?
-You can’t mix the resin thinking you can pour it in any mold you have.
+In other words, you can’t mix the resin, thinking you can pour it into any resin mold you have.
 You might end up with a resin casting that doesn’t cure or one where the resin heated up too quickly and cracked.

 4. The shelf life on polyester casting resin is no more than 6 months.